 You’re not imagining it.
 Oh, no.

-Around the time of menopause, there are other stressors – which by themselves, can add to a woman’s anxiety.
-When you consider things like caring for aging parents, dealing with an empty nest, brain drain, and dealing with the symptoms of menopause like sleeplessness, hot flashes, joint pain and other body changes, it’s a miracle we are staying on the right side of sanity.
+Around the time of menopause, there are other stressors – which by themselves, can add to a woman’s anxiety and sees them looking for alternative remedies like can be found at Area52.com to help them cope.
+When you consider things like caring for aging parents, dealing with an empty nest, brain drain, and dealing with the symptoms of menopause like sleeplessness, hot flashes, joint pain, and other body changes, it’s a miracle we are staying on the right side of sanity.

 Despite the ongoing debate – does anxiety cause an increase in common menopause symptoms like hot flashes and sleep problems? – or do those symptoms cause anxiety? – the connection between menopause and anxiety is irrefutable.